How to Repurpose Wine Crates as Office Storage

 This post contains affiliate links to products used in this project.
 If you should order any product from this site, I may receive compensation, but you don’t pay a penny more.

-The wine crates have sat in my garage since last summer, just waiting for the light bulb to go off in my head how to repurpose the wine crates and use them.
+The wine crates have sat in my garage since last summer, just waiting for the light bulb to go off in my head on how to repurpose the wine crates and use them.

 Last month, I picked up one of the crates and brought it inside.
 As I looked at the Billy bookcases in my office, I realized that the wine crate might fit in my cubbies.
 And it did!